shaon007/testRepo/README.md

 Using switchMap with LiveData as a parameter instead has been more useful, this method effectively cancels an API call by only returning  the result for the most recent submitted API call.

-I introduced a two second delay in which I wait to collect all the typed characters within 2 seconds before the API request.
-The timing starts from the first character typed.
+I introduced a two second delay before each API request.
+The timing starts from the last character typed.
 This allows a person to enter multiple characters in between and retrieve one set of result that is much more relevant.

 I wanted to filter from just the search results but couldn’t find the fields to filter on.
 So I had to make new api calls to filter by topic and language.
 If I could have stored the result in local database then it would have been faster to run the filter.

-I have spent roughly 2 days to develop this, a large chunk of my time was spent in trouble shooting my first attempt.
-It took me a bit of time to write the  test codes as I haven’t had to do many in the past.
+I have spent roughly 2 days to develop this.
+It took me a bit of time to write the  test codes as I haven’t had the need to write them in the past.

 ## Testing